Opentaste/bombolone/readme.md

 # Restore last version Bombolone Mongodb
 fab init_database:name_database=new_app

-# In two new tabs with the same path run Compass and Coffee
+# In a new tab with the same path run Compass
 compass watch
-fab coffee

 # Run Bombolone
 python bombolone.py